AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 An instance in a Spoke VPC cannot communicate with on-prem network, how do I troubleshoot?
 -------------------------------------------------------------------------------------------

-There are many reasons why an instance cannot communicate with on-prem network.
+There are many reasons why an instance in a Spoke VPC cannot communicate with on-prem host or VM.
 The following troubleshooting steps may be helpful.

 1. Make sure the `connection between VGW and Transit GW <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-know-if-the-tunnel-between-vgw-and-transit-gw-is-up>`_ is up.

 #.
-Make sure the problem on-prem subnet CIDR has been propagated to Spoke VPC, that is, make sure Spoke VPC where the problem instance is deployed has `connectivity <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-find-out-what-routes-being-propagated-from-on-prem>`_ to the problem subnet in on-prem network.
+Make sure the CIDR of the on-prem problem subnet (where VM or host is not reachable from a Spoke VPC instance) is propagated to Spoke VPC, that is, make sure Spoke VPC where the problem instance is deployed has `connectivity <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-find-out-what-routes-being-propagated-from-on-prem>`_ to the problem subnet in on-prem network.

 #.
-Launch an Aviatrix Gateway from the Gateway at the navigation bar (this gateway is going to be used as a test EC2 instance).
-Once this gateway is launched, you can run a traceroute from this gateway (test EC2 instance) to on-prem.
-When test is done, remember to delete the gateway to conserve consumption.
+Run traceroute by using an Aviatrix gateway as a test EC2.
+Launch t2.micro instancey Aviatrix Gateway from the `Gateway <http://docs.aviatrix.com/HowTos/gateway.html#gateway>`_ at the navigation bar (this gateway is going to be used as a test EC2 instance).
+Once this gateway is launched, you can run a `traceroute <http://docs.aviatrix.com/HowTos/troubleshooting.html#run-diagnostics-on-a-gateway>`_ from this gateway (test EC2 instance) to the on-prem problem VM.
+(When the test is done, remember to delete the gateway to conserve consumption.)

 #.
 Do a traceroute from on-prem problem VM or host to the Aviatrix gateway test EC2 launched from the above steps.